 In our interaction with the environment, PROUT places the existential value of all entities above their utility value.
-We cannot continue to treat this universe with hungry eyes, looking only at the value of things to satisfy our never ending desires.
+We cannot continue to treat this universe in a greedy way, looking only at the value of things to satisfy our never-ending desires.
 Frequently we overlook the subtle value of things, as it is still hidden by our limited understanding.
-Our obsession with turning everything into commodities prevent us from detecting the beauty and harmony in the world around us.
+Our obsession with turning everything into commodities prevents us from perceiving the beauty and harmony in the world around us.
 As we come to understand and correct our past limitations, this world has all the potentiality to become a paradise for all humanity, animals and plants.

 PROUT in a Nutshell.
-Part Four of this series contains important elementary PROUT material.
+Part Four of this series contains some important elementary PROUT material.
 In Part Three, a portion is devoted the discussion of unity, security and peace.
-In Part Six, the article "The Future of Civilization," discusses asti, bhati, and ánandam, particularly the six factors.
+In Part Six, the article "The Future of Civilization," discusses asti, bhati, and ánandam, particularly the six factors of bhati.